Same words. Better story.

 What’s your exit?

 The challenge.
-How do you differentiate yourself in a shortlist interview when technical expertise is expected?
+Differentiating yourself in a shortlist interview when technical expertise is expected.

 The insight.
 It wasn’t through more credentials.
 It was telling a story about pride and place.
-The client’s story.
+Basically the client’s story.
+You make it about them (while sneakily sliding in projects that align) and you’re golden.

 The story.
 A pitch film built around identity, local character and a simple question very familiar to New Jerseyans.
 You don’t ask a New Jersey resident “Where you from? you ask, “What’s your exit?”